 You’re writing an NBS Specification for glazed partitioning and your acoustician has advised you to select a product that achieves a particular acoustic sound insulation.

 With educational facilities under increasing pressure to maximise space and offer adaptable environments, what role can glass partitions play in helping specifiers to create a cost-efficient yet aesthetically pleasing space?

 Agile working is currently a hot topic and for good reason.
-With claims that over 90% of our time is being spent indoors, in offices, we need to get creative.
+With claims that a large majority of our time is being spent indoors, in offices, we need to get creative to keep employees productive.

 In this post, we turn our attention to testing of glass partitions and highlight some of the things you should consider when specifying.